jpreardon/artframe/worklog.md

 I added some extra elements to JSON output and added those to the HTML.
 It could use some styling, but for now, it works.

+I tweaked the max size of the images a bit so it would work on this little raspi touch display.

 ## 2018-03-03

 Basically, we want a photo frame type thing that cycles through images that have been posted to one or more RSS feed (from Tumblr at the moment).